Purdue-WL-ECE264-Spring2025/HW6-string/README.md

 - Working with structs to encapsulate data.

 ## Overview
 In this assignment, you will implement a series of functions that are very similar to ones found in C's standard string library, `<string.h>`.
-Note that `<string.h>` is not allowed to be used for this assignment).
+Note that `<string.h>` is not allowed to be used for this assignment.
 The primary goal is to give hands on practice with `malloc`, working with `structs`, and understanding strings and pointers on a deeper level.

 ## Quick Note On const Keyword
 The `const` keyword makes C variables constant, meaning that their data cannot be changed after initialization.
 When used with pointers, `const` can become a bit more confusing.
 A `const char * ch_ptr` means that the pointer _can_ change, but the character _cannot_.
 Also note that `const char` and `char const` are the same thing.
 However, a `char * const ch_ptr` now makes the character `*ch_ptr` non-constant, and the pointer `ch_ptr` constant.
 What if we want both the pointer and the character the pointer points to to not change?
 Use a `char const * const ch_ptr`!